 Beyond The Fluff: Uncovering The Hardcore World Of Festival Of Trees Teddy Bear Teas

-From time to time, I’ll get emails from irate people who are disappointed that I’ve recommended some bit of entertainment they find to be offensive.
+Recently I took the audacious step of advising parents that it was fine for their kids to see the Megadeth show at the I wireless center.
+Despite the fact that there were no injuries, deaths or bad karmic experiences recorded after the show, there were a few (and by a few, I mean two) people who objected to my opinion.
 One of them messaged me about it.
 Another called me, taking me to task for “leading children down the path of evil.”
 How she knew I’d been a tour guide at Disneyland is beyond me.
 But nonetheless, this lady wasn’t pleased.
 “You shouldn’t be telling parents to let their children go to demonic concerts…you should be warning them about harmful entertainment!” she said.

 You know, she’s got a point.
 So, aside from warning you not to buy Nickelback’s upcoming album, I’m going to do my best to educate you about a dangerous event that’s going on in the area this week.